jhcook/packer/README.md

 Guest Additions 5.0.14 or the latest version of Virtualbox available at the time of build.

-Internet access is required to build this box as the installation installs the latest versions of the packages.
-If the metadata is not available, the installation will fail.
+## CentOS7
+The CentOS7 Vagrant box is a minimal CentOS7 installation with Virtualbox Guest Additions 5.0.14 or the latest version of Virtualbox available at the time of build.

 ## Fedora23
 The Fedora23 Vagrant box is a Fedora Workstation installation with Virtualbox Guest Additions 5.0.14 or the latest version of Virtualbox avaiable at the time of build

-Internet access is required to build this box as the installation installs the latest versions of the packages.
-If the metadata is not available, the installation will fail.
+## Fedora24
+The Fedora24 Vagrant box is a Fedora Workstation installation with Virtualbox Guest Additions 5.0.14 or the latest version of Virtualbox avaiable at the time of build

+## FreeBSD 10.2
+The FreeBSD 10.2 Vagrant box is a minimal FreeBSD installation with Virtualbox Guest Additions available in the ports at the time of build.

+## FreeBSD 10.3
+The FreeBSD 10.3 Vagrant box is a minimal FreeBSD installation with Virtualbox Guest Additions available in the ports at the time of build.

-## FreeBSD 10
+## FreeBSD 11.0
-The FreeBSD Vagrant box is a minimal FreeBSD installation with Virtualbox Guest Additions available in the ports at the time of build.
+The FreeBSD 11.0 Vagrant box is a minimal FreeBSD installation with Virtualbox Guest Additions available in the ports at the time of build.

-Internet access is required to build this box as the installation installs the latest versions of the packages.
-If the metadata is not available, the installation will fail.